 Elijah and the Widow

 Do you realize that the things we own cannot bring us security?
 Only our willingness to trust God can!
-This poor widow seemed to have nothing to gain by giving Elijah some bread before she and her son ate.
-Yet she was willing to trust God and give up the best that she had.
-Then God took care of her needs in a miraculous way!
+This poor widow seemed to have nothing to gain by giving Elijah her the last or her flour and oil.
+Yet she was willing to trust that God would take care of her.
+Because she was willing to give up all that she had, God took care of her needs in miraculous and abundant ways!